 What is being involved in a fraternity or sorority all about?

-Knowing what you have seen on television and read in the local newspaper, the reality is that those are extreme cases of fraternity and sorority life.
-What the media will not tell you as a parent is that there are many life-long benefits to membership in fraternities and sororities.
+Knowing what you have seen on television and read in the local newspaper, the reality is those are extreme cases of fraternity and sorority life.
+What the media will not tell you as a parent or family member is there are many life-long benefits to membership in fraternities and sororities.
 At a college like William & Mary, membership in a fraternity or sorority offers a small community of friends away from home.
 Additionally, national research has shown that involvement in fraternities and sororities increases students' chances of graduating from college.
-As a life-long member of a fraternity or sorority, students are offered the opportunity to develop as leaders, serve the local community, and focus on academics, as well as their careers, by connecting with local alumni members of Greek organizations.
+As a life-long member of a fraternity or sorority, students are offered the opportunity to develop as leaders, serve the local community, and focus on academics, as well as their careers, by connecting with local alumni members of their organizations.

 My child is considering joining a fraternity or sorority; what advice should I give them?